Fjords Cruise Holidays

 The majority of fjords cruise deals operate between May and September, with the peak time for booking a luxury fjords cruise being June or July.
 However, it can suddenly turn cool so it’s essential to pack some warm clothing.
 Certain fjords cruises also tour the Baltic, which offers warm temperatures and a more settled climate.
 Between November and April, last minute fjords cruises are booked for the spectacle of the Northern Lights, which have to be seen to be believed.

 Fjords cruises visit beautiful old towns like Bergen, Stavanger, Oslo, Trondheim and Tromso, known as the gateway to the Arctic.
 Along the way your ship will zigzag deep into the clefts and fissures of the fjordland coast, visiting tiny fishing ports, harbours and glaciers.
 If you book a fjords cruise in midsummer you will actually cross the Arctic Circle, voyaging beyond the fjords to the surreal landscape of Honningsvag and the Land of the Midnight Sun.
 Hammerfest, the northernmost town in the world, is a viewpoint for the Aurora Borealis.

-If you are looking for the ultimate arctic adventure, we at Coop Travel have cheap fjords cruises that will put a whole new meaning to the phrase, “breaking the ice on holiday.”
+If you are looking for the ultimate arctic adventure, at Co-operative Travel we have cheap fjords cruises that will put a whole new meaning to the phrase, “breaking the ice on holiday.”